 Condition C16: Procurement and use of balancing services

+Introduction

-The licensee shall co-ordinate and direct the flow of electricity onto and over the national electricity transmission system in an efficient, economic and co-ordinated manner.
-This includes but is not be limited to the following:
+This condition sets out the processes and activities the licensee must undertake and the behaviours it must adhere to, to ensure it co-ordinates and directs the flow of electricity onto and over the national electricity transmission system in an efficient, economic and co-ordinated manner.

-(a) taking the most efficient actions to balance the national electricity transmission system based on the information the licensee had at the time; and

-(b) taking into account the impact such actions have on competition in the wholesale electricity market and on the total system,

-and in doing so, the licensee shall:

-(i) compare the costs of actions outside the balancing mechanism with the likely costs of actions inside the balancing mechanism; and

-(ii) consider the likely impact any such action would have on:

-(aa) wholesale electricity market price signals;

-(bb) the behaviour of electricity market participants; and

-(cc) the efficiency of the national electricity transmission system;

-(c) considering the impact any action would have on the total system;

-(d) optimising the timing of transmission outages under the outage plan on the national electricity transmission system;

-(e) publishing information which the licensee holds to enable electricity market participants to make efficient operational and investment decisions;

-(f) producing and publishing accurate and unbiased forecasts of:

-(i) indicated margin;

-(ii) demand;

-(iii) wind generation output; and

-(iv) balancing costs;

-(g) ensuring the procurement of balancing services is transparent;

-(h) ensuring that the technical requirements of balancing services do not unduly restrict new and existing balancing service providers from competing in the provision of such services; and

-(i) anticipating future national electricity transmission system requirements by using and developing competitive approaches to procuring balancing services wherever this is in the best interests of current and future electricity consumers in Great Britain.
+Part A: Licensee’s obligations under the is condition

 Having taken into account relevant price and technical differences, the licensee shall not discriminate as between any persons or classes of persons in its procurement or use of balancing services.

+The licensee must prepare the following:

+Procurement guidelines described in Part B of this condition;

+Balancing principles statement described in Part C of this condition;

+Balancing services adjustment data methodology statement described in Part D of this condition;

+System management action flagging methodology statement described in Part E of this condition; and

+Applicable balancing services volume data methodology statement described in Part F of this condition.

+Part B: Procurement guidelines

-(a) The licensee shall before the effective time and thereafter at 12 monthly intervals (or such longer period as the Authority may approve) prepare a statement in a form approved by the Authority setting out the kinds of balancing services which it may be interested in purchasing in the period until the next statement is due and the mechanisms by which it would envisage purchasing them.
+(a) The licensee must before the effective time and thereafter at 12 monthly intervals (or such longer period as the Authority may approve) prepare a statement in a form approved by the Authority setting out the kinds of balancing services which it may be interested in purchasing in the period until the next statement is due and the mechanisms by which it would envisage purchasing them (“the procurement guidelines”).

-Where during the term of the statement referred to in sub-paragraph (a) the licensee's intentions change regarding the types of services it wishes to purchase, the licensee shall review the statement and consider whether any revision to the statement is necessary and promptly seek to establish a revised statement in accordance with the terms of paragraph 8 of this condition.
+Where during the term of the statement referred to in sub-paragraph (a) the licensee's intentions change regarding the types of services it wishes to purchase, the licensee must review the statement and consider whether any revision to the statement is necessary and promptly seek to establish a revised statement in accordance with the terms of paragraph 8 of this condition.

-Within one month after the date on which each statement (other than the first one) is due to be published pursuant to paragraph 3, the licensee shall prepare a report in a form approved by the Authority in respect of the balancing services which the licensee has bought or acquired (other than balancing services which the licensee has acquired through the mere acceptance of an offer or bid in the balancing mechanism, provided such offer or bid was not made pursuant to any prior agreement) in the period of 12 months (or such longer period as the Authority may approve) ending on the date referred to above.
+Within one month after the date on which each statement (other than the first one) is due to be published pursuant to paragraph 3, the licensee must prepare a report in a form approved by the Authority in respect of the balancing services which the licensee has bought or acquired (other than balancing services which the licensee has acquired through the mere acceptance of an offer or bid in the balancing mechanism, provided such offer or bid was not made pursuant to any prior agreement) in the period of 12 months (or such longer period as the Authority may approve) ending on the date referred to above.

+Part C: Balancing principles statement